Owning a home starts with getting a mortgage. Here's how.

 There are pros and cons to each of your options.
 With banks, credit unions, and mortgage lenders you get personal service, but you may not get the best interest rate.
 Mortgage brokers will help find the best mortgage out there for you—for a fee.
 Online mortgage companies offer fast service and a large variety of loans but may lack a personal touch.

 Applying will require a lot of documents.
 Be prepared by gathering all of your financial info in advance (these will typically be updated versions of the same documents you needed for pre-approval), and expect to dedicate some time and patience to plenty of paperwork.
+Any delays in gathering your paperwork can cause delays for your closing.

 8. Close on your home.